heuralux/.github/profile/README.md

 ## Open-Source Products

-A set of Claude Cowork plugins, designed to help simplify your busy day-to-day which can integrate with, e.g., your Google calendars or mail if you let them.
-Click any one to explore it.
+A set of Claude Cowork plugins, designed to help **simplify your busy day-to-day.** All you need is Cowork, optionally connected to you Google Calendar and Gmail.
+You can use these plugins independently or use Daily Digest to tie them all together.
+Click any one to explore more.

 <div align="center">